A simple tent that gives you a view of the stars?

 The best tents for watching the night sky

-Simple, cheap comfy
+Simple, cheap and comfy

 This AquaQuest beauty is the best pick for good weather wild camping and bivvying.